KakashiHatake009/RIoT/Demo.md

   __Task 1__
 -   **Hardware Configuratuion.**
-    - Installation of Pi Os in the gateway.
+    - Installation of `PI` OS in the gateway.
-    - Connecting all the sensors to ESP32.
+    - Connecting all the sensors to    `ESP32`.
-    - Fixing Esp32 on the breadboard and completing the wiring of sensors.
+    - Fixing `ESP32` on the breadboard and completing the wiring of sensors.
      - **Responsible team members:**
         - Prashanth K.
         - Prathyum Ramesh

 __Task 2__
 -   **Reading Data from Sensors.**
-       - Configured Arduino IDE and Esp32 by installing all dependencies
+       - Configured   `Arduino IDE` and `Esp32` by installing all dependencies
        - Writing code for collecting the data from individual sensors.
        - Integrating all the sensor code in to one  `.INO` file.
        - Processed the incoming data from sensors and producing required results.